 Pursuant to the provisions of the Companies Act 2013 and the Listing Regulations theBoard has carried out an annual performance evaluation of its performance and of theDirectors individually as well as the evaluation of the working of its Audit andNomination & Remuneration Committees.

 During the year the Company has not given any loans or guarantees covered under theprovisions of Section 186 of the Companies Act 2013.

 The details of the investments made by Company are given in the notes to the financialstatements.

-Pursuant to Section 92(3) of the Companies Act 2013 and Rule 12(1) of the Companies(Management and Administration) Rules 2014 an Annual Return in Form MGT-7 is placed onthe website of the Company at http://shetrongroup.in/pdf/92fc7404-61f0-428f-abea-707634b79547.pdf
+Pursuant to Section 92(3) of the Companies Act 2013 and Rule 12 of the Companies(Management and Administration) Rules 2014 an Annual Return in Form MGT-7 is placed onthe website of the Company at http://shetrongroup.in/pdf/92fc7404-61f0-428f-abea-707634b79547.pdf

 ADDITIONAL DISCLOSURES :